- 2-3 tablespoons olive oil

 We, both David and I, have always had a passion for growing flowers and plants, rooted from wonderful Grandmothers’ teachings.
 We, like everyone, began to make a more conscience effort to eat healthy and naturally grown fresh food.
 Since we have 80 acres, we began by adding a “small” acre and a half vegetable garden.
 When people began driving an hour or two, just to buy our tomatoes and cucumbers, we realized there was a real need in many communities for families like ours….and Farmers Market To You was born.
 We have been blessed to expand in to several of our neighboring communities, with our Farmers Market To You Market Basket program…and touch and reach families along the way.
 We donate food and cash to needy families, food ministries, PTA’s, churches and other vital community service organizations in each of the communities we serve.

-This recipe, blog post and photos by Tisha Johnson Matthews, of Sweet Basil Farm & Gardens.
+This recipe tested and posted by Tisha Johnson Matthews, of Sweet Basil Farm & Gardens.
 Special thanks to J. David Matthews, of Barnesville, Georgia for support and patience with all that I try and test.